mukherjee07/mukherjee07.github.io/_pages/about.md

 <!-- Title of the page in blue -->
 <h1>Hello!</h1>

-* I am a computational scientist with interest in materials discovery and process optimization using molecular modeling, mathematical modeling, and machine learning.
+* I am a computational scientist with interest in process modeling, materials discovery and optimization using molecular modeling, mathematical modeling, and machine learning.

 <h1>Motivations</h1>
 * Computers are very effective to study various physical systems and then discover materials at certain conditions for properties/quantities of interest.
 Simulations and mathematical modeling (besides machine learning and other surrogating modeling methods) are amazing tools that helps us to conduct these experiments.
 Besides I like the elegance of mathematical models and the scalability and universality they provide.